AzureCR/notation-ado-task/docs/sign-verify-images-pipeline.md

-# Notation for Azure DevOps Task
+# Notation sign task for Azure DevOps pipeline

 This document walks you through how to create an Azure pipeline to achieve the following goals: